EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Targeted email messages are a more effective form of eMarketing for your business.
 The advantages of using MailChimp are vast and now you can expand upon its abilities in WordPress easily.
 With simple installation and easy to follow instructions, this extender will considerably improve your email marketing campaigns.

-If you notice any issues, please submit a bug on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and I'll look in to it as soon as possible.
+If you notice any issues, please submit a bug on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and we'll look in to it as soon as possible.

 Installation
 ===========